 Figure 1-4 shows the IDE immediately after starting a new Windows Forms Application project.
-Remember that the IDE is extremely configurable, so it may not look much like Figure 1-4 after you have rearranged things to your liking.
+Remember that the IDE is extremely configurable, so it may not look much like Figure 1-4 after you have rearranged things to your liking (and I've arranged things to my liking here).